 Because Rule #1 is processed first, the Company tag will be added.
 This will create a conversation tagged action, which allows for Rule #2 to be triggered.
 And because the Company tag is present, the second rule is processed and the conversation is now assigned to Andersen.

 Helpful to know:

 - The ordering of rules also applies to sequential rules, so any rules that you want to run sequentially should be ordered below the original rules you want to run.

-When conversations move across teams
+When conversations move across workspaces

 - WHEN: Conversation tagged